Sienci-Labs/Resources/gsender/ytsb-gs-additional-features.md

    - **Cut Depth & Max**: describes how deep you want to cut per pass and the total depth you want to cut down.
 For larger surfacing bits usually you should keep cut depth below 1mm, max depth should be increased to a couple millimeters if you think your material is very warped.
    - **Bit Diameter** (typically 6 - 25mm): make sure you have the right bit for the job like a surfacing tool or a large, flat end mill since this will give you a better surface finish.
    - **Spindle RPM** (default 17000): only applies if you have an automatic speed control, otherwise set this manually on your router.
-   - **Feedrate** (default 2500mm/min): influenced by the RPM, step over, bit diameter, and cut depth.
+   - **Feed rate** (default 2500mm/min): influenced by the RPM, step over, bit diameter, and cut depth.
 Luckily if you set it incorrectly you’ll be able to override it during the job since surfacing can cause burning when cutting too slow or can have worse surface finish when cutting too fast.
    - **Stepover** (default 40%): sticking around 40% tends to be a good balance between speed (using a higher %) and better surface finish (using a lower %).

 ![](/_images/_gsender/_features/gs_fe_surfacing2.jpg){.aligncenter .size-full}